-Payable by the Plan: Covered Health Services Network Percentage of Eligible Expenses Dental Services - Accidental Only 1000/ after you gave \$20 Copey (Copay is per visit) 100% after you pay a \$20 Copay Diagnostic X-ray and Lab Outpatient Hospital 100% after you meet the Deductible ■ Physician's Office/Clinic (Copay is per visit) 100% after you pay a \$20 Copay ■ Stand-alone diagnostic X-ray and lab facility 100% after you meet the Deductible For X-ray and lab necessary during an exam in a Physician's office/clinic, you pay o one Copay.
-Dietician/Nutritionist Services 80% after you meet the Deductible Limited to 10 visits per calendar year in a Ho ospital based program.
-Durable Medical Equipment (DME) 100% after you meet the Deductible Emergency Room ■ If due to an Emergency as defined (Emergency services received at a nonnetwork Hospital are covered at the network level) 100% after you pay a \$50 Copay and meet the Deductible ■ All other conditions 80% after you pay a \$50 Copay and meet the Deductible If the \$50 Copay described above is not waived or the Out-of-Pocket Maximum has not been satisfied, the Copay amount will be applied prior to the 100% or 80% Coinsurance payment.
-Extended Care Facility 100% after you meet the Deductible Home Health Care Limited to 60 visits per plan year with four hours equaling one visit.
-100% after you meet the Deductible
+Payable by the Plan: Covered Health Services 1 Network Percentage of Eligible Expenses Dental Services - Accidental Only 100% often you pay a \$30 Copey (Copay is per visit) 100% after you pay a \$30 Copay Diagnostic X-ray and Lab - Includes mammograms Outpatient Hospital 90% after you meet the Deductible Physician's Office/Clinic (Copay is per visit) 100% after you pay a \$25 Copay Stand-alone diagnostic X-ray and lab facility 90% after you meet the Deductible Durable Medical Equipment (DME) 90% after you meet the Deductible Emergency Room True Emergency 90% after you pay a \$100 Copay Non-Emergency 90% after you pay a \$100 Copay and meet the Deductible Hearing Aids Limited to \$1,000 annually.
+Includes hearing aids and fittings.
+Batteries not included in annual maximum.
+90% after you meet the Deductible Home Health Care Limited to 60 visits per calendar year with four hours equaling one visit.
+90% after you meet the Deductible Hospice Care Limited to \$10,000 maximum lifetime benefit for each Covered Person.
+90% after you meet the Deductible Hospital - Inpatient Stay (Copay is per admission) \$100 Copay then 90% after you meet the Deductible Infertility Services - Diagnostic Only Physician's Office Services (Copay is per visit) 100% after you pay a \$30 Copay Outpatient services received at a 90% after you meet the Deductible

-Payable by the Plan: Covered Health Services Network Percentage of Eligible Expenses Hospice Care Limited to \$10,000 maximum lifetime benefit for each Covered Person.
-80% after you meet the Deductible Hospital - Inpatient Stay 100% after you pay a \$50 Copay and meet (Copay is per admission) the Deductible Infertility Services - Diagnostic Only ■ Physician's Office Services (Copay is per visit) 100% after you pay a \$20 Copay Outpatient services received at a Hospital or Alternate Facility 100% after you pay a \$20 Copay Injections in a Physician's Office 100% Massage Therapy When performed by a Physician or health care extender.
-80% after you meet the Deductible Maternity Services Prenatal care (No Copay applies for prenatal visits after the first visit) 100% after you pay a \$20 Copay Delivery, post-natal care and any related complications Physician's Office Services (Copay is per visit) 100% after you pay a \$20 Copay Hospital - Inpatient Stay (Copay is per admission) 100% after you pay a \$50 Copay and meet the Deductible Professional Fees for Surgical and Medical Services 100% after you meet the Deductible
+Payable by the Plan: Covered Health Services 1 Network Percentage of Eligible Expenses Hospital or Alternate Facility Injections in a Physician's Office Physician's Office Services (Copay is per visit) 100% after you pay a \$25 Copay Outpatient services received at a Hospital or Alternate Facility 90% after you meet the Deductible Maternity Services Prenatal care (No Copay applies for prenatal visits after the first visit) 100% after you pay a \$25 Copay Delivery, post-natal care and any related complications Physician's Office Services (Copay is per visit) 100% after you pay a \$25 Copay Hospital - Inpatient Stay (Copay is per admission) \$100 Copay then 90% after you meet the Deductible Professional Fees for Surgical and Medical Services 90% after you meet the Deductible Mental Health